altqc/Mirror/README.md

 # Status
-Currently unusable; complete development and testing stages.
+Currently unusable; complete development and testing stages. (also taking a short break to work on a different project)

 ## To Do:
   - Click Gui w/ themes